Lukas-T-W/SIGWfast/README.md

 `python3 setup.py install --home=~/SIGWfast-main/libraries`

-We used the command `python3` to make sure that python3 is used, as the command `python` can sometimes refer to the version of python2 that is shipped together with MacOS.
+We used the command `python3` to make sure that python 3 is used, as the command `python` can sometimes refer to the version of python 2 that is shipped together with MacOS.
 The flag `--home=...` ensures that the module is deposited within the "libraries" subdirectory, rather than added to the other modules of the python distribution.
 This makes it easier to remove it later if desired.

 ## Licensing